Multilevel Monte Carlo Variational Inference: Experiments

-The model setting and data were as follows. \paragraph{Hierarchical Linear Regression:} As described in Appendix \ref{hbr_setting}, the dimension of the whole parameter space was $d = 1012$, and we applied it to toy data generated from the same generating process of this model.
-We set the initial step size as $0.01$. \paragraph{Bayesian Logistic Regression:} As described in Appendix \ref{blr_setting}, the dimension of the whole parameter space was $d = 11$, and we applied it to the Breast-Cancer data set in the UCI repository\footnote[1]{{ https://archive.ics.uci.edu/ml/data sets/Breast+Cancer}}.
-We set the initial step size as $0.001$. \paragraph{Bayesian Neural Network:} As described in Appendix \ref{bnnreg_setting}, the dimension of the whole parameter space is $d = 653$.
-We applied the regression model (BNN-regression) to the wine-quality-red data set, which is included the wine-quality data set in the UCI repository\footnote[2]{{ https://archive.ics.uci.edu/ml/data sets/Wine+Quality}}.
-We set the initial step size to $0.001$.
+In our experiments, we used three different settings: HLR, BLR, and BNN.
+A brief summary of the model settings and benchmark datasets used in the experiment is as follows. \paragraph{Hierarchical Linear Regression (HLR):} We applied HLR to toy data generated from the same generation process of model setting.
+Then, the dimension of the entire parameter space was $d = 1012$. \paragraph{Bayesian Logistic Regression (BLR):} We applied BLR to the breast cancer dataset in the UCI Machine Learning Repository\footnote[1]{{\url{https://archive.ics.uci.edu/ml/datasets/Breast+Cancer}}}.
+Then, the dimension of the entire parameter space was $d = 62$. \paragraph{Bayesian Neural Network (BNN):} We applied BNN regression to the wine-quality-red dataset, which is included in the wine-quality dataset in the UCI Machine Learning Repository\footnote[2]{{\url{https://archive.ics.uci.edu/ml/datasets/Wine+Quality}}}.
+Then, the dimension of the entire parameter space is $d = 653$.

+We approximated these models using a variational diagonal Gaussian distribution.
+A more detailed description of the settings for each model is in Appendices~\ref{hbr_setting}, \ref{blr_setting}, and \ref{bnnreg_setting}.

-\subsection{Experimental Settings}
+\subsubsection{Experimental Settings}